DanyJoly/danyjoly.github.io/_posts/2018-03-09-first-impressions-of-the-go-programming-language.md

 ```

 For someone coming from another language, this is completely counter-intuitive.
 From what I read, it's the inevitable consequence of a series of choices made by the language designer.
-There are best practices to make this less of an issue (assign nil directly to the interface and don't return nil from a function as an error.
-Use an error object instead).
+There are best practices to make this less of an issue (assign nil directly to the interface and don't return nil from a function as an error as they are often valid object values.
+Use an object implementing the error interface instead).

 I'll see if that indeed becomes much of a hurdle or if it's relatively contained in real life.

 No generics is also a big deal to me.
-Even the containers package has to rely on typecasting, and like many, I don't understand the reasons for the tradeoff.
+Even the official containers package has to rely on typecasting, and like many, I don't understand the reasons for the tradeoff.

 The language designers are aware of the previous issues, so I hope that future versions of Go will bring better solutions.